deepik27/simple-toolchain-20210602121701501/README.md

   ```
   $ cf logs <application-name> --recent
   ```
-For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.
+For more information about how to troubleshoot your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.

 ## Privacy Notice